 1870-S Die Marriages

-Carson City to strike 1870-CC die marriage OC-1.
-The mint had not provided obverse dies dated 1870 to San Francisco,
+used in Carson City to strike 1870-CC die marriage OC-1.
+The mint had not provided obverse dies dated 1870

-The die was polished prior to its use in San Francisco.
-Many of the die markers noted in our description of its use
+The obverse die was polished prior to its use in San Francisco.
+Many of the die markers noted in our description

-at Carson City were removed by the polishing.
-However, enough remained to make a positive identification.
-The findings
+of its use at Carson City were removed by the polishing.
+However, enough remained to make a positive

 ||R7- ||1870-CC 1 ||A ||9-11 |